TheArturthur/CoppermindScraper/Cosmere/Bilming.md

 ## Geography
 The city of Bilming is located on a peninsula on the [[Sea of Yomend\|Sea of Yomend]].
 A railway connects it to Elendel but not to others of the outer cities; its port alone allows it to circumvent this rail monopoly.
 At a contrast to the docks in Elendel which are relatively sheltered from large waves, Bilming is located such that it experiences rougher seas right up to its docks.

->“*Here on the promontory that Bilming occupied, the waters chopped and churned, crashing against the docks.
-No wonder the Bilming navy was made up of such hulking metal monstrosities.*”
+>“*Here on the promontory that Bilming occupied, the waters chopped and churned, crashing against the docks.*”
 \-Waxillium[8]

 ## Landmarks